Age-Friendly Outdoor Spaces and Buildings: Worldwide Lessons Brought Home

 A Movement Gaining Momentum

 There is much value in a global perspective.
 Communities in Athens, Georgia looking to make age-friendly improvements may take some cues from projects already underway in Athens, Greece.
-The Age-Friendly World website contains a listing of projects in 400 cities and communities in 37 countries that have made strides in making it easier for seniors to live safer, healthier, more socially inclusive lives.
+The Age-Friendly World website contains a database of more than 800 projects that cities and communities around the world have undertaken to make it easier for seniors to live safer, healthier, more socially inclusive lives.

 In truth, America has lagged behind many other countries in recognizing the need to accommodate the needs of older residents.
-But since its inception in 2006, several U.S. cities have joined the WHO Global Network of Age-Friendly Cities and Communities.
+But since its inception, more than 350 U.S. cities have joined the WHO Global Network of Age-Friendly Cities and Communities.

 New York City has been a leader in establishing projects to improve outdoor spaces and buildings with seniors in mind.
 One initiative, Age Friendly NYC, has already succeeded in making several tangible improvements, including: